-During the Year, there was no connected transaction or continuing connected transactions entered into by the Group which required reporting, annual review, announcement, circular and independent shareholders' approval requirements pursuant to the Listing Rules.
+During the Year, there was no connected transaction or continuing connected transactions entered into by the Group which required reporting, annual review, announcement, circular and independent shareholders' approval requirements pursuant to Chapter 14A of the Listing Rules.

-The related party transactions in relation to key management personnel remuneration as disclosed in Note 32(b) to the audited consolidated financial statements are connected transactions exempt from the reporting, annual review, announcement, circular and independent shareholders' approval requirements pursuant to the Listing Rules.
+The related party transactions in relation to key management personnel remuneration as disclosed in Note 32(b) to the audited consolidated financial statements are connected transactions exempt from the reporting, annual review, announcement, circular and independent shareholders' approval requirements pursuant to Chapter 14A of the Listing Rules.